berthubert/hello-dl-posts/autograd/index.md

 This is the '[chain rule](https://en.wikipedia.org/wiki/Chain_rule)', which effectively says the derivative of a compound function is the derivative of that function multiplied by the derivative of the input function.

-I don't want too flood you with too much math, but automatic differentiation is at the absolute core of neural networks, so it pays to understand what is going on.
+I don't want to flood you with too much math, but [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) is at the absolute core of neural networks, so it pays to understand what is going on.

 # "Autograd"
 Every neural network system (PyTorch, TensorFlow, [Flashlight](https://github.com/flashlight/flashlight)) implements an autogradient system that performs automatic differentiation.
 Such systems can be implemented easily in any programming language that supports operator overloading and reference counted objects.
 And in fact, the implementation is so easy that you sometimes barely see it.
 A great example of this is [Andrej Karpathy](https://twitter.com/karpathy)'s [micrograd](https://github.com/karpathy/micrograd) autogradient implementation, [which is a tiny work of art](https://github.com/karpathy/micrograd/blob/master/micrograd/engine.py).